Master's Degree Programme in Human Neuroscience

 Programme in brief

 The extent of the Master’s Degree Programme is 120 ECTS to be completed in two years.
-The studies consist of brain imaging methods (20 ECTS), clinical neuroscience (25 ECTS), behavioral methods to measure human cognition, perception, consciousness and performance (15 ECTS), other studies (20 ECTS) and a Master’s thesis (40 ECTS).
+The studies consist of brain imaging methods (15 ECTS), clinical neuroscience (23 ECTS), behavioral methods to measure human cognition, perception, consciousness and performance (15 ECTS), data analysis (5 ECTS), elective courses (17 ECTS) and Human Neuroscience Seminars, consisting of seminars related to lab presentations, thesis and future career opportunities.
+The Master’s thesis will be 40 ECTS.
 All programme parts contain lectures, group work, independent studies and practical exercises.
-The Programme requires a basic understanding of key neuroscience concepts.
-Depending on previous study history, this may require completion of introductory neuroscience courses during the first semester.

 University of Turku (est. 1640) is among the top one percent of all universities in the world.
 Turku is well known particularly for its PET Centre which provides several state-of-art PET and MRI scanners for human studies.
 With a long research tradition in neuroscience, strong research groups and excellent facilities, Turku is a great place to study neuroscience.
 Turku has a unique, compact campus area with two universities, a university hospital and a strong cluster of medical and technology companies nearby, which creates an inspiring environment to study and work.